shutdownslz/search-guard/README.md

 ## Quick Start

 If you want to try out Search Guard, we recommend to download the [Search Guard Bundle](https://github.com/floragunncom/search-guard/wiki/Search-Guard-Bundle).
 This is an Elasticsearch installation, preconfigured with Search Guard.
 It contains all enterprise features and templates for all configuration files.
 Just download, unzip and you're ready to go!

-## Roadmap
-This is almost a complete rewrite of Search Guard 1 which comes with a lot of new features:

-* Configuration hot reloading
-* Open SSL support
-* Easier to configure
- * Syntax is more easy
- * Admin CLI tool introduced (sgadmin)

-Advanced functionalities like LDAP and Kerberos authentication/authorization as well as DLS/FLS are also available as separate and commercial licensed add-ons (but still Open Source).
-See https://github.com/floragunncom/search-guard-docs/blob/master/installation.md for additional information.

 ## Support
 * Commercial support now available through [floragunn UG](http://floragunn.com)